zuriscript/signalstory/docs/docs/immutable-store.md

 :::tip

-The default implementation for producing immutable state is a naive json stringify/parse algorithm.
-The user is expected to pass a more sophisticated implementation from libraries like [immer.js](https://immerjs.github.io/immer/) or [structura.js](https://giusepperaso.github.io/structura.js/).
+The default implementation for producing immutable state is a basic Clone-and-Mutate approach, leveraging [structuredClone](https://developer.mozilla.org/en-US/docs/Web/API/structuredClone) - or JSON Parse/Stringify as alternative if structuredClone is unsupported.
+While this method might be acceptable for various scenarios, The user is expected to pass a more sophisticated implementation from libraries like [immer.js](https://immerjs.github.io/immer/) or [structura.js](https://giusepperaso.github.io/structura.js/) for more robustness and speed.

 :::